steno1/typescriptTask/README.md

 # 🚀 TypeScript User Filtering Task

-This project implements a **TypeScript function** that filters clients and managers based on their type and specific criteria such as age and profession/department.
+This project implements a **TypeScript function** that filters users and admins based on their type and specific criteria such as age and profession/department.

 ## 📂 Project Structure
 ```